 It's more likely that your anxiety may be due to an underlying medical condition if:

-Things that may increase your risk of developing an anxiety disorder include:
+These factors may increase your risk of developing an anxiety disorder:

 Having an anxiety disorder does more than make you worry.
-It can also lead to, or worsen, other mental and physical health conditions, including:
+It can also lead to, or worsen, other mental and physical health conditions, such as:

 Preparing for your appointment

-Because there's often a lot of ground to cover during your initial appointment, it's a good idea to be well prepared.
-Here's some information to help you get ready, and what to expect from your doctor or mental health provider.
+Here's some information to help you get ready for your appointment, and what to expect from your doctor or mental health provider.

 What you can do

 For anxiety, some basic questions to ask your doctor include:

 Don't hesitate to ask questions during your appointment.